 The above 3 recommended mics are fairly expensive.
 The Rode M5 is the “budget” drum overhead microphone I recommend.
 For roughly $200 USD, you'll get a pair of microphones that sound quite nice as drum overheads.

-Let’s talk about why the M5 won best recommended budget drum overhead microphone/
+Let's talk about why the M5 won the best-recommended budget drum overhead microphone.

 Frequency Response Of The Rode M5